 The SEC staff has focused on the quality of the disclosure around significant judgments and estimates associated with goodwill and intangible assets, including impairment assessments, frequently commenting on:

-At risk reporting units, including information about the amount of goodwill and headroom at the reporting unit, discussion of the key assumptions used to determine the reporting unit’s fair value and their associated degrees of uncertainty, and a description of potential events or changes in circumstances that could negatively affect the key assumptions;
+at risk reporting units, including information about the amount of goodwill and headroom at the reporting unit, discussion of the key assumptions used to determine the reporting unit’s fair value and their associated degrees of uncertainty, and a description of potential events or changes in circumstances, such as the COVID-19 pandemic, that could negatively affect the key assumptions;

 We note your statement that your reporting units with goodwill are equivalent to your operating segments.
 Please tell us your operating segments and if your operating segments changed during the year.
 If you have aggregated any of your operating segments when determining your reportable segments, please revise the segment footnote in your financial statements to disclose that operating segments have been aggregated.
 See ASC 280-10-50-21(a).